Batangas City Athletics–Zamboanga Sikat rivalry

-The Batangas City Tanduay Rum Masters and Zamboanga Sikat have consistently fought for contention in the South Division of the Maharlika Pilipinas Basketball League, finishing in the top six across all seasons in the league.
+The Batangas City Athletics and Zamboanga Sikat have consistently fought for contention in the South Division of the Maharlika Pilipinas Basketball League, finishing in the top six across all seasons in the league.
 From 2019 to 2022, both teams met in the playoffs in three consecutive seasons, all of their match-ups going the full three games, culminating in a division finals series in 2022.
 The rivalry previously featured the Zamboanga Valientes, the predecessor to the current Zamboanga franchise, as they first met Batangas City during their first meeting in 2018.

-As of 2024, Batangas City currently leads the all-time series, 9–7.
+As of August 4, 2026, Batangas City currently leads the all-time series, 12–8.

 History

 2018: First meeting

 The first meeting between the two teams first happened on November 27, 2018, at Batangas City Coliseum.
 The home team Batangas City Athletics won the game against Zamboanga (who were then under the Zamboanga Valientes banner) with a score of 104–93.